colgatto/Poliparser/README.md

 ![size](https://badgen.net/packagephobia/publish/poliparser)
 [![npm](https://badgen.net/badge/icon/npm?icon=npm&label)](https://www.npmjs.com/package/poliparser)

-Poliparse allows you to extract end parse data from strings, files, urls and many other object in a simple and fast way.
+Poliparse is used to extract and parse data from strings, files, urls and many other objects in a simple and fast way.

+The Default modules allows you to parse:
+- String
+- Array
+- Object
+- DOM Elements
+- JSON
+- CSV
+- Hash & Chipertext

-You can use the default modules or easily add your custom one ( see all modules on the [Examples](https://github.com/colgatto/Poliparser/tree/master/Examples) page ).
+You can use the default modules or easily add your custom one ( see all the modules on the [Examples](https://github.com/colgatto/Poliparser/tree/master/Examples) page ).

 ## **Install**